onur1/bbq/README.md

 q := bbq.New[int](size)
 ```

-Creates a new `BBQ` instance with the specified `size`, automatically rounding up to the nearest power of two for optimal performance.
+Creates a new `BBQ` instance with the specified `size`, rounding up to the nearest power of two for optimal performance.

 ### Writing to the Queue